|Home Research Teaching Publications Press|

 Teaching: My mission as a teacher is to enable my students to learn joyfully, read carefully, think clearly, and write well.

 My teaching philosophy has been heavily influenced by my mother, an award winning educator, and by the research I did into learning while studying the development of politcal thinking skills.
-In the past, I have TA'd for graduate and undergraduate courses on political theory, American politics, and statistics.
-Most recently, I have been teaching courses in political psychology, jurisprudence, race and politics, complexity theory, and happiness.
+At UCLA, I was a teaching assistant for graduate and undergraduate courses on political theory, American politics, and statistics.
+Most recently, I have taught courses in political psychology, jurisprudence, race and politics, complexity theory, and happiness.
+In my time at UCSD, I was given two awards for my teaching.
 I love the challenges of teaching and the ways it invigorates my thinking about my research.